sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 getting rid of a whole class of bugs possible in C or C++ projects.

-The manual memory management also means that, unlike java or golang, the code is highly predictable, no gc pauses to clean things up.
+The manual memory management also means that, unlike java or golang, the code is highly predictable: no gc pauses to clean things up.

-The explicitness baked in zig also mean that there is no such thing as higher abstractions like classes or function overloading.
-In fact, the language relates more C or rust instead of java, golang, or C++.
+The explicitness baked in zig also means that there is no such thing as higher abstractions like classes or function overloading.
+In fact, the language relates more to C or rust instead of java, golang, or C++.

 This does not mean that zig has little expressiveness. in fact, concepts like [generics][generics], [null-safe][null-safe] operations, sophisticated